Shibari (Japanese Rope Bondage)

 Overview

-Shibari is the art of binding a partner with rope to create intricate, often beautiful patterns across the body.
-While the ties can be purely decorative, in an intimate context the practice functions as a form of bondage that emphasises restraint, sensation, and the emotional connection between the person tying, the rigger or rope top, and the person being tied, the bottom or "rope bunny."
-The closely related term kinbaku (literally "tight binding") names the more explicitly erotic, emotionally charged strand of the same tradition.
-This article traces the practice from its martial roots, through its 20th-century transformation into an erotic art, to its place in modern BDSM culture, and the real safety questions rope play raises.
+Shibari (Japanese rope bondage) is the art of binding a partner with rope to create intricate, often beautiful patterns across the body.
+While the ties can be purely decorative, in an intimate context the practice works as a form of bondage that emphasises restraint, sensation and the emotional connection between the person tying (the rigger or rope top) and the person being tied (the bottom, or "rope bunny").
+The closely related Japanese term kinbaku (緊縛, literally "tight binding") names the more explicitly erotic, emotionally charged strand of the same tradition.
+This article traces the practice from its martial roots, through its twentieth-century transformation into an erotic art, to its place in modern BDSM culture, and the real safety questions rope play raises.

 History & origins